To learn more about financial aid for employees and individuals in Japan, check our list here.

 Economists expect a 25 percent decrease in consumer spending, as well as a 60 percent drop in exports this quarter.
 Small businesses have endured a particularly strong hit as sales plunge, and global travel restrictions have devastated the country’s tourism industry.

 To help curb the financial crisis, the government has implemented several measures that support employers and small to mid-sized enterprises (SMEs).
+The Japan External Trade Organization (JETRO) has also launched a multilingual helpline for foreign companies and foreign affiliated companies, in need of support and information concerning economic measures, labor affairs, status of residence and other related matters.
 Here’s an outline of available resources, which companies are eligible and how to apply:

 The Emergency Economic Package

 In early April, the Cabinet approved an emergency economic package now worth over ¥117 trillion.
 Its policies offer larger subsidies for firms that keep workers on their payroll.
 Companies hit by the virus will be able to defer income and regional tax payments for a year.
 Some smaller businesses will see their property taxes cut back as far as zero.

 SMEs will receive cash payments of ¥2 million each and individual business owners, including freelancers who own businesses, will receive ¥1 million each.

 The government has also secured a new loaning system as follows: